amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Mongoose Update

 Moving on, we are now going to explore how to update data.

-Each model has an `update` method which accepts multiple queries, the first one is the find query and the second one is the update fields.
+Each model has an `update` method which accepts multiple updates (for batch updates, because it doesn’t return an array with data).

 * Model.update(conditions, update, [options], [callback])
 * Model.findByIdAndUpdate(id, [update], [options], [callback])